havarddj/typst-preview.el/README.md

 # Todos:
+-   [ ] Find a better way to get name of static-host _without_ searching websocket buffer
+-   [ ] Make sure we can have multiple files with same name (which emacs distinguishes with "filename.typ<dir>")
 -   [x] Make compatible with tinymist in addition to typst-preview
 -   [ ] Fix \"revert buffer makes typst restart\" - should be enough to look for existing instance.
 Does reverting reset buffer-local